tferr/Scripts/README.md

 ## [lib]
-  User-defined libraries scripting additions in a centralized repository.
-These are methods (BeanShell) and functions (Python, IJM) that can be shared across files.
+  User-defined libraries (scripting additions) in a centralized repository.
+These are methods and functions that can be conveniently shared across files.

   1. [BeanShell library](./lib/README.md#bsh-lib)
   2. [IJ Macro library](./lib/README.md#ijm-lib)